nlesc-nano/ceiba-cli/docs/compute.rst

    collection_name:
       "PBE/DZVP"

-   # Command use to run the workflow
-   command:
-      "run_workflow"

    # Configuration of the job scheduler
    scheduler:
       "none"

 Other optional keywords are:
 ::

+   # Command use to run the workflow (default: compute_properties)
+   command:
+      compute_properties

    # Path to the directory where the calculations are going to run (default: workdir_moka)
    workdir: